saeedalam/jump-to-go/chapters/Chapter-18-Reflection.md

 ## **18.6.
 Use Case: JSON Validator**

-Reflection is commonly used to validate struct fields dynamically.
+Reflection is often used in Go for validating struct fields dynamically.
+For example, we can check for required fields using struct tags.

 ### **Example 5: Validating Required Fields**